Radon10043/Empirical-Study-LLM-MR/system-under-test/MOS/chats/prompt.md

 ## Chat 3

+You are an expert on metamorphic testing.
 Based on the above case, please identify the metamorphic relation of Meal Ordering System (MOS).
 MOS is designed for managing various aspects of a meal ordering system, particularly in an aviation context.
 The source code of MOS is as follows:

 ```java
 public class MealOrderingSystem {